Pregnancy Toxemia in Ewes and Does

 Producers should ideally assess BCS at breeding and midgestation, usually at the time of pregnancy scanning, so that thin animals can be fed as a separate group.
 It takes ~6 wk to raise BCS by 1 point, so early intervention is important to avoid late-gestation problems.
 If real-time ultrasound scanning allows for fetal number determination, then animals should also be managed based on fetal numbers.
 Producers may find it convenient to feed pregnant ewe-lambs or doelings with twin-bearing females and thin, single-bearing females because of the added energy young animals need for growth.
 With prolific breeds, triplet-bearing ewes and thin, twin-bearing ewes can be fed together.
 Overconditioned females (ie, BCS ≥4) are not as common but may be seen in small hobby flocks.
 Fat females are much less responsive to therapy, and owners should be advised on how to avoid the problem through proper feeding management.
 However, late pregnancy is not the time to reduce BCS in overconditioned females.
 BHB serum levels can be used as a flock screening test to detect flocks at risk of pregnancy toxemia.
 In flocks with values ranging from >0.8–3 mmol/L, feeding management should be corrected quickly to avoid clinical disease.

 Research has supported the use of ionophores, particularly monensin, in transition dairy cows to prevent subclinical ketosis and other early postpartum diseases.
 Ionophores improve feed efficiency by changing microflora populations in the rumen, resulting in increased feed efficiency and production of propionic acid, followed by improved gluconeogenesis.
-There is some evidence that monensin may be beneficial for late-gestation ewes, although not in dairy goats; it improved feed efficiency by lowering feed intake.
+There is some evidence that monensin may be beneficial for late-gestation ewes (although not for dairy goats); it improved feed efficiency by lowering feed intake.
 Treated ewes also showed lower serum BHB levels in late gestation, with no adverse effects on lamb birth weights.
 It may help prevent ketosis in postpartum dairy goats.
 Lasalocid has been similarly studied.
 Again, feed intake was suppressed, but lamb survival was better in the treatment group.
 More work needs to be done with both drugs to assess their use in preventing pregnancy toxemia in prolific ewes.